 California employees are often entitled to specific meal and rest breaks as described below.
 California employers must provide these breaks or their employees may be entitled to additional pay.
-If you have questions about breaks, contact the Kletter Law LLP today by calling us at 415.434.3400 or you can schedule an in-person consultation.
+If you have questions about breaks, contact us by calling 415.434.3400 or you can schedule an in-person consultation.

 Most non-exempt employees in California are entitled to the following: